Destination Moon (film): Woody Woodpecker

 George Pal and Walter Lantz, the latter of whom created the cartoon character Woody Woodpecker, had been close friends ever since Pal left Europe and arrived in Hollywood.
 Out of friendship and for good luck, Pal always tried to include Woody in all his films.
 (On the commentary track of the Special Collector's DVD Edition of George Pal's science fiction film The War of the Worlds (1953), actors Ann Robinson and Gene Barry point out that Woody can be seen in a tree top, center screen, near the beginning of their film.)

-Pal incorporates Woody (voiced by Grace Stafford) in a cartoon shown within the film that explains, in layman's terms to a 1950 movie theater audience, the scientific principles behind space travel and how a trip to the Moon might be accomplished.
-The cartoon is shown to a gathering of U.S. industrialists who, it is hoped, will patriotically finance such a daring venture before an unnamed, non-western power can do so successfully.
+Walter Lantz Productions produced an animated sequence featuring Woody (voiced by Grace Stafford), in which the scientific principles behind space travel and how a trip to the Moon might be accomplished is explained.
+The cartoon is shown to a gathering of American industrialists who, it is hoped, will patriotically finance such a daring venture before an unnamed, non-western power can do so successfully.